Smalley's Inn & Restaurant: News and events

-A growing interest in the apparent haunting of Smalley's Inn has evolved.
+Since closing, the business has been up for sale.

 Owners and employees have noted peculiar sightings and events for years.

 Approximately fifteen years ago, Anthony Porto Jr. found the tombstone of a little girl buried under a set of basement steps in the restaurant.
 After this occurrence, these peculiar events intensified.

 Frequent ghostly sightings of a little girl prompted owners at the Inn to contact paranormal investigators.
-It was clarified that the ghost in Smalley Inn was in fact Elizabeth Smalley, daughter of original owner James Smalley, who had been killed as a toddler.
+It was clarified that the ghost in Smalley Inn was Elizabeth Smalley, daughter of original owner James Smalley, who had been killed as a toddler.

 SMALLEY INN on Route 52 in Carmel has all the ingredients for a haunting.
 The inn was built around the mid-19th century, though evidence shows it may have been around a lot longer.
-The site had a series of tragic events, including a deadly fire and an execution.

 Owner James J. Smalley was at various times the sheriff, coroner and treasurer of the town.
 His daughter, Elizabeth, was only a toddler when she died, and there is a belief that a portion of the basement was used as a morgue when Smalley was the coroner.

 Witnesses have had their clothing tugged on, have seen ghostly figures of a man, woman and child, and, on one occasion, every cell and house phone went off at exactly the same time, with each call originating from a phone within the building.
 Tony's dad, Anthony, who owns the inn, has had experiences in the upstairs apartment, and the inn's staff members have their own stories of happenings in the kitchen and basement liquor closet and meat locker.